 Kitchen Kuriosities stocks vintage and modern kitchenware and decor.<br><span class="photographer">Photography courtesy of Visit Elizabeth City</span>

-Shop: Get inspired at Page After Page, a cozy independent bookshop on Water Street.
-Pick up a best seller, discover an indie author, and shop for toys, gifts, journals, and more.
-At Kitchen Kuriosities on Main Street, you might find your favorite new cooking gadget or a vintage casserole dish just like your grandmother’s.
+Shop: At Kitchen Kuriosities on Main Street, you might find your favorite new cooking gadget or a vintage casserole dish just like your grandmother’s.
 Emerald Rose Couture is the one-stop shop for special occasions, outfitting customers with suits, tuxedos, bridal gowns, and prom dresses, as well as shoes, purses, and accessories.

 With walkable downtown dining options, such as Tooley’s Tavern (left), and waterfront locales, like Paradiso Roma (right), the experience at Elizabeth City’s restaurants goes beyond just good food.
 Photography courtesy of Visit Elizabeth City

 Sip & Dine: Start the day with an espresso at Kraken Coffee House, located inside a fairytale cottage on Main Street.
-For brunch, head over to Tooley’s Tavern for a bloody mary and a bacon, egg, and cheese burger.
+For brunch, head over to Tooley’s Tavern for a Bloody Mary and a bacon, egg, and cheeseburger.
 Veteran and Black-owned Allecious is all about faith, family, and food, with specialties like prime rib and stuffed flounder.
 Another fan favorite, Hoppin’ Johnz serves upscale Southern and Cajun cuisine in the popular Pailin’s Alley.
-For happy hour and small bites, be sure to duck into 2 Souls Wine Bar, which features a global wine list and elegant ambiance without pretension.
-Boaters are welcome at SAGOS on the River, a stunning new waterfront hotspot with live music, festive cocktails, and a renowned chef.
-Or sit out on the riverfront deck at Paradiso Roma on the causeway, where pastas, pizza, sauces, and desserts are all handmade.
+For happy hour and small bites, be sure to duck into 2 Souls Wine Bar, which features a global wine list and elegant ambience without pretension.
+Boaters are welcome at SAGOS on the River, a stunning waterfront hotspot with live music, festive cocktails, and a renowned chef.
+Or sit out on the riverfront deck at PROOF aka Paradiso Roma on the causeway, where pastas, pizza, sauces, and desserts are all handmade.

 Where to Dine Beyond Downtown Elizabeth City